cameron001/cs100_finalproject/README.md

  > Click the green arrow that says run in the bottom left corner
  ## Testing
  > We tested the project using the built-in QT framework testing system.
 It is similar to google test, but also works with Qt exclusive components.
- > Tested the book factory class including the different types of book that can be created-> (i.e textbook, journal, refbook)
+ > Tested the book factory class including the different types of book that can be created-> (i.e textbook, journal, refbook).
- > Tested the user class
+ > Tested the user class.
- > Tested the db basic properties
+ > Tested the db basic properties.